Arithmetic Obfuscation

 strb w11, [x9], #1

-From a reverse engineering perspective, the sensitive xor operation associated with the EOR instruction is straightforward to identify.
+From a reverse engineering perspective, the sensitive xor operation associated with the EOR instruction can be straightforwardly identified.

 As a result, when this obfuscation pass is enabled, the previous operation is transformed into a more complex expression: